fiddleplum/app-ts/notes.md

 # Design Decisions

+## Ids vs Classes, or How to Reference Elements

+Ids can only be used once per page.
+It should always be assumed that any component, even App, might be used more than once.
+Therefore, ids should never be used in components, except when necessitated by accessibility attributes.
+In those cases, those ids must be made to be unique (perhaps via suffixing with a random string).

+There is no need to use a custom attribute like "ref", since classes work just as well.
+All CSS and JavaScript should therefore just reference classes.

+* Ids should only ever be used in places where it is required:
+  * input-label/for pairs.
+  * element/aria-* pairs.
+* When an id is found, it should append a random 16 digits to it, and then search for all labels or aria-* attributes to find references to it, and append the 16 digits to them as well.
+* Everything else should be classes.

+### Components and Ids

+I'm encountering an issue when there are multiple components of the same type.
+In JavaScript, I can refer to them by their id via the `component()` function.
+However, how do I refer to them in the CSS?
+I normally refer to a component via its class name, but if there are multiple components, I can't.

+I believe I need to still use only classes in the CSS, and so I need to be able to pass additional classes into the component.
+Every component's constructor should copy over the classes from the custom element to the root.

 ## Event Handlers and Parameters

 I'm running into an issue with event handlers on components.
 When I have many buttons, I may want them all to call the same function, but with different parameters.
 Those parameters might be strings, numbers, or booleans.
 The question is, how do I allow it?